ajbanjara/Wireshark/WinPcap.md

 [Npcap](https://nmap.org/npcap/) and [WinPcap](http://www.winpcap.org) are Windows versions of the [libpcap](http://www.tcpdump.org/) library.
 One of them must be installed in order to capture live network traffic on Windows.

 The Wireshark installer from 3.0 onwards includes [Npcap](https://nmap.org/npcap/), where versions before include WinPcap.
 Even with the older Wireshark versions Npcap might work better for you, especially if you run Windows 10.
+Npcap has a Yes/No comparison chart - [Npcap or WinPcap?](https://nmap.org/npcap/vs-winpcap.html)

 See [CaptureSetup/CapturePrivileges](/CaptureSetup/CapturePrivileges) for information about using Npcap and WinPcap with Wireshark.